Arunsh4h/portfolio/content/projects/real-time-financial-trading-system.md

 ## Executive Summary

 Led the complete redesign and implementation of a next-generation high-frequency trading system for a major European investment bank based in Frankfurt, achieving sub-microsecond latency while processing $10B+ in daily trading volume.
-As the lead system architect, I designed a cutting-edge platform that handles 2M+ orders per second, reduces trading costs by 45%, and generates $200M+ in annual alpha through advanced algorithmic strategies.
+As the system architect, I designed a cutting-edge platform that handles 2M+ orders per second, reduces trading costs by 45%, and generates $200M+ in annual alpha through advanced algorithmic strategies.

 ## The Challenge